-The National Weather Service Climate Prediction Center's one-month outlook for April calls for normal temperatures, and below normal precipitation in the Potomac Basin.
-The 90-day outlook for April through June calls for above normal temperatures and above normal precipitation.
+The National Weather

+Service Climate Prediction

+Center's one-month outlook

+for April calls for above

+normal temperature, and

+normal to above normal

+precipitation in the Potomac

+Basin.
+The 90-day outlook

+for April through June calls

+for above normal

+temperature and normal

+precipitation.

-As of March 18, 2021, the Climate Prediction Center's U.S. Seasonal Drought Outlook reports no drought development in the Potomac basin.
+As of March 31, 2022, the Climate Prediction Center's U.S. Seasonal Drought Outlook reports no drought development in the Potomac basin.